 Like cohorts, computations are a segmentation tool.
 But where cohorts create lists of users, computations convert events into a new user property you can use to segment your users.

 Here’s an example.
 If you want to segment your users by the number of purchases they’ve made, you can use cohorts to do this—however, you’d have to create a different cohort to correspond to each possible number of purchases, an approach that could quickly become cumbersome and time-consuming.

 As an alternative, you could create a computed property (number of orders, say), which will store the relevant number as a single integer, attached to each individual user.
 And while either a cohort or a computation would get the job done, in this use case, a computed property would be the more elegant and flexible choice.

 Computed properties are ideal tools for personalization campaigns.
-There are two types of computed properties:
+There are three types of computed properties:

 - Event count: This property type counts the number of times a user has fired an event over a defined period of time.